 Aristaloe aristata (Haw.)
 Boatwr. & J.C.Manning

-Lace Aloe, Guinea-fowl Aloe, Torch Plant
+Guinea-fowl Aloe, Lace Aloe, Torch Plant

-How to Grow and Care
+How to Grow and Care for Aristaloe aristata

 - Back to genus Aristaloe

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus